 Enter, the bald eagle (Haliaeetus leucocephalus).
 I've seen both species regularly throughout the area, and it's always a real treat.
-But to see both was really something else, especially considering what happened next.
+To see them interacting was really something else, especially considering what happened next.

-Generally speaking, both eagles and osprey can coexist peacefully in the bay watershed.
-But when is comes to resources and territory, particularly at the beginning of the breeding season, it would seem these birds don't play around.
-As soon as he male osprey saw the eagle, he immediately started calling and took off like a shot.
+Generally speaking, both eagles and osprey can coexist peacefully in the Bay watershed.
+But when it comes to resources and territory, particularly at the beginning of the breeding season, it would seem these birds don't play around.
+As soon as the male osprey saw the eagle, he immediately started calling, and took off from his platform like a shot.
 While bald eagles are known kleptoparasites, I've not heard the same about ospreys.
-And he eagle didn't have any fish, so I don't think it was about food.
 I get the impression that the male osprey just didn't like a bigger bird in his territory, and he was all about taking care of business.

 |"This is Red 5; I'm going in."|